-+ 1 Transcript of records – only for applicants with relevant preliminary studies, for example: IB program, Cambridge diploma, French BCPST program, academic background in natural sciences, etc. (“transfer students” – see below)
++ 1 Transcript of records – only for applicants with relevant preliminary studies, for example: French BCPST program, academic background in natural sciences, etc. (“transfer students” – see below)

 After the University reviews the submitted application documents, it determines whether the applicant appears to be qualified to take the entrance exam or not.
-The online application system sends a notification to the applicant in each case.
 After acceptance of the application, the applicant chooses an entrance exam date (either through the local representative or by emailing to [Click to see email])

 The examination will test competency in the English language in general and also in relation to the academic subjects, which are Biology and Chemistry.